U.S. AMBASSADOR’S SMALL GRANTS PROGRAM

 Applicants interested in projects that specifically target care for children orphaned by HIV/AIDS and other vulnerable children, please go to “Form B” below to download the grant application packet.

-Applicants interested in community development programs in the larger community, please go to “Form A” below to download the grant application packet.
+Applicants interested in community development programs in the larger community, please go to “Ambassador’s Special Self-Help Program – NOFO” below to view the full Notice of Funding Opportunity (NOFO) and application instructions.

 Please use the grant application packet that best fits your program listed under “Application Forms” below.